Goh Boon Teck: Early life and education

 Goh's mother, Oon Ah Chiam, is a Chinese opera performer who performed with Chinese opera troupe, Sin Sai Hong.
 When Goh was young, he would follow Oon on stage as a performer, playing the roles of handmaiden or eunuch.
 Goh studied at Si Ling Primary School then Swiss Cottage Secondary School before majoring in Fine Arts at the Nanyang Academy of Fine Arts.
 He was the first Singaporean recipient of the VISA International Arts Scholarship in 1996 which allowed him to study Theatre Directing at Middlesex University, London, United Kingdom.

 Career

 In 1990, Goh with 13 students, who had performed in Kuo Pao Kun's Lao Jiu, formed Toy Factory Theatre Ensemble, the predecessor of Toy Factory Productions.
 Goh would become its artistic director and it first produced a 20-minute play, The Bull Over The Rainbow, by Goh.

 In 1994, Goh staged Titoudao, a play based on his mother's life story.
 Titoudao won five awards, Best Play, Best Original Script and Best Actress at the 2001 The Straits Times Life!
 Theatre Award, Program for Best Production Design/ Art Direction at New York Festivals TV & Film Awards 2021 and Best Newcomer at Asia Contents Awards 2021.

 In 2001, Goh was awarded the Young Artist Award by the National Arts Council of Singapore.
 In 2007, Goh was appointed the creative director for the 2007 Singapore National Day Parade first held at The Float @ Marina Bay.

 Goh is a firm believer in the preservation of Asian heritage, culture and history.
 His plays such as December Rains (2010), Titoudao (1994), Prism (2003) are a few of such representative works.
 Other creations such as Purple (2012), The Crab Flower Club (2012), Grind (2016) explore topics on gender and sexuality in contemporary Singapore, often prompting audiences to question morality and humanity.

+In 2025, he received the Cultural Medallion for his contributions towards Singapore's art scene.